 FaceMan is a rock trio from Denver, Colorado.
 FaceMan was formed in 2009 and is made up of Steve ("Faceman") - guitar/vocals, David Thomas Bailey - 7 string guitar, and Dean Hirschfield - drums.
 FaceMan has published four full length albums.
 FaceMan tours nationally and is known for creative live shows and collaboration with other musicians such as The Dirty Dozen Brass Band, Rebirth Brass Band, and many others.
 FaceMan has a unique, soulful, indie rock sound that has been explained as a blend between Lou Reed, Modest Mouse, and Neil Young.
 Check out "Our Team" below.

 An area of focus for FaceMan is building creative sets for live performances.
-FaceMan, in partnership with Incite Productions and Scott McCormick, have designed many different sets including a shark stage, a life sized shoebox diorama stage, and a giant bar of pink soap.
+FaceMan, in partnership with Incite Productions and Scott McCormick, have designed many different sets including a shark stage, a life sized shoebox diorama stage, a giant tornado, and a giant bar of pink soap.
 Pictures of our projects are highlighted below in the "Our Creations" section.

-In 2014, FaceMan released two videos for two songs on their upcoming release LifeIsTheParty.
+In 2014, FaceMan released two videos for two songs on their release LifeIsTheParty.
 On the video, 'Yes(LifeIsTheParty)', FaceMan collaborated with Greg Carr and Joyco Media to produce a bobble head style video that is a must see.